MicrosoftDocs/learn/learn-pr/azure/copy-blobs-from-command-line-and-code/includes/6-exercise-move-blobs-using-azcopy.md

 1. On the storage account page, under **Settings**, click **Shared access signature**.

-1. On the shared access signature page, click **Generate SAS and connection string**.
+1. On the shared access signature page, check **Container** under the **Allowed resource types** section.

+1. With the allowed resource type checked, click **Generate SAS and connection string** at the bottom of the shared access signature page.

-1. In the Cloud Shell, create an environment variable for SAS token and assign the value from the portal.
+1. In the Cloud Shell, create an environment variable to assign the generated **SAS token** value from the portal.

     ```bash
     COOL_SAS_TOKEN="<token from portal>"
     ```

-1. Repeat the steps above and assign the hot storage token to **HOT_SAS_TOKEN**.
+1. Repeat the steps above and assign a generated SAS token for the hot storage account to a variable named **HOT_SAS_TOKEN**.

     ```bash
     HOT_SAS_TOKEN="<token from portal>"